 Partners in Health and Wholeness (PHW), an initiative of the North Carolina Council of Churches, is designed to bridge issues of faith, health, and justice.
-We partner with faith communities to provide the necessary tools for healthy, whole, and abundant living.
+We partner with faith communities to provide the necessary tools for healthy, whole, abundant living.
 Through these spotlights, we will be sharing an overview of the programs and initiatives of some of our partner congregations doing great work.
 For more information on how to join the Collaborative, visit healthandwholeness.org.

 FAYETTEVILLE, NC — After working as a Registered Nurse since she was 17 years old, Alean Love has countless insights to share when it comes to health.
 Alean serves as the PHW health lead for Bethel Christian Assembly in Fayetteville, NC.
 Over the years, she has worked with her church family to promote healthy habits: “We started off years ago in our church with something we called the Nurses Guild.
 We sort of took care of somebody if they started feeling bad at church, or made sure the pastor was taken care of.
 It really didn’t require anything of us but maybe give them a glass of water, but you know, it helped.
-We started from there and migrated to our Care In Hands Ministry.”
+We started from there and then migrated to our Care in Hands Ministry.”